AustralianBioCommons/how-to-guides/pages/cli_deployments/cernvmfs_on_cloud.md

 ---
-title: CernVM-FS on Cloud
+title: CernVM-FS on Pawsey Cloud
 ---

-# CernVM-FS on Pawsey Cloud
 {: no_toc }